spjhon/MindMaps-MarkDown-Notes-Theory/notasGlosary.md

 : HTML element that does not have a closing tag.
 Instead, it is self-closed within a single tag.

+# CSS

+## Cascade Value

+: cascaded value—A value for a particular property applied to an element as a result of the cascade.
 # REACT

 ## stateful component